Decision Check

 • Metrics mean different things across teams

-• Ownership of KPIs is unclear
+• Ownership of key KPIs is unclear or absent

-• Leadership must decide anyway
+• Leadership must decide anyway — often before the uncertainty is resolved

 FAQ

-What leaders usually want to know
+What leaders usually want to know before starting

 What do I need to provide?